Key features: Hip and Elbow Dysplasia Schemes

 Can I submit online?

-Yes, we accept online submissions from vet practices, and over half are now submitted online.
-We plan to further increase the volume of online submissions and to gradually phase out paper-based submissions.
+Yes, we only accept submissions made through our new online submission portal for vets.
 We are also now able to score submissions with two scrutineers working as a pair remotely, and we are currently running in-person scoring sessions in parallel with remote sessions.